Best Arduino Projects with Robots

 High Performance Ultrasonic Precision Rangefinder - HRXL‑MaxSonar®‑WR™.
 The industrial high resolution outdoor HRXL-MaxSonar-WR sensors have a robust PVC housing designed to meet IP67 water intrusion.
 The sensors provide short to long distance detection and ranging with a narrow beam pattern.
 The HRXL-MaxSonar-WR outdoor ultrasonic sensors have high power output, noise rejection, auto calibration, temperature compensation, and factory calibrated beam patterns.
 To view all the products in the HRXL-MaxSonar-WR Product line, click here.

 The possibilities of the Arduino are almost limitless.
 As such, there is no way that one single tutorial can cover everything you might ever need to know.
-That said, we've done our best to give a basic overview of the fundamental skills and knowledge that you need to get your Arduino up and running.
+That said, we've done our best to give a basic overview of the fundamental skills and knowledge that you need to get your Arduino projects up and running.
 If nothing more, the tutorials that we will be publishing will function as a springboard for further experimentation and learning.

 How to Use an Ultrasonic Sensor with an Arduino